 CCS IS NOT A PEANUT-FREE SCHOOL, but we maintain the position that we will be PEANUT SENSITIVE because we wish to support those students who are allergic to peanuts or other food sensitivities.
 Therefore, all foods brought to CCS to share with students must be store bought.
 The nutrition label listing all of the ingredients must be provided to the classroom teacher for review prior to distribution.

-What is the age requirement for preschool?
+What are the age requirements for preschool and kindergarten?

-Students must be age four by August 1st.
+PreK students must be age four by August 1st.